ddzyne/ohsmart-client/README.md

             headerCol: 2,
           },

-          // In case an array of typeahead services is provided, pick the default service (required)
+          // Autocompletefield only.
+In case an array of typeahead services is provided, pick the default service (required)
           multiApiValue: "orcid",

-          // Multiple selections possible, only for autocomplete field type
+          // Autocompletefield only.
+Make multiple selections possible.
           multiselect: true,

+          // Autocompletefield only.
+Allow user to enter a value not in dropdown/API.
+          allowFreeText: true,

-          // An array of inputfields (text, autocomplete, etc, as above), only for group field type
+          // Group field only.
+An array of inputfields (text, autocomplete, etc, as above).
           fields: [{...}],
         },
       ]